csc-training/summerschool/mpi/docs/08-mpi-further-topics.md

 - User-defined datatypes enable communication of non-contiguous or heterogeneous data with single MPI communication operations
   - Improves code readability and portability
-  - Allows optimizations by the MPI runtime
+  - Allows optimizations by MPI at runtime
 - MPI provides constructors for several specific types

 # Example: Sending rows of matrix in Fortran